graymeta/terraform-aws-irisanywhere/README.md

 * AWS Secrets Manager holds sensitive configuration data for Iris Anywhere.
 This data contains encrypted key values.
 * S3 contains encrypted media content that is pulled to an instance where the content is again encrypted on the block storage (EBS).
 * As the media content is streamed to the Iris Anywhere player, it is AES encrypted.
-* The networking is configured by utilizing the Graymeta irisanywhere version best suited for your needs.
-All networking components will be created for you when running the Graymeta terraform below.
+* The networking is configured by utilizing the Graymeta irisanywhere version best suited for the customer needs.
+All networking components will be created for when running the Graymeta terraform below.

 ***
 ## Iris Anywhere Admin Server
 Deploys Iris Admin management server.
 This application provides comprehensive administrative capabilities, API and development support.
 An Iris Admin Server must be deployed, licensed and configured prior to the deployment of the Autoscaling Groups as there are dependent variables ascertained during the process.

-The below example will allow you to deploy your Iris Admin Server.
-After the deployment is complete navigate to the instance's https://{IPv4 DNS}:8021 to log in to your Iris Admin Server.
-Once successfully logged in, contact support@graymeta.com to license your product as well as retrieve the necessary variables to deploy your Iris Anywhere Autoscaling Groups.
+The below example will allow the customer to deploy the Iris Admin Server.
+After the deployment is complete navigate to the instance's https://{IPv4 DNS}:8021 to log in to the Iris Admin Server.
+Once successfully logged in, contact support@graymeta.com to license the product as well as retrieve the necessary variables to deploy the Iris Anywhere Autoscaling Groups.

 ## Resulting AWS Services and Architecture Diagram
 ![Iris Anywhere FTR](https://user-images.githubusercontent.com/13397511/191809033-b4e93fe0-42c7-4edb-baaa-132d439abcfc.jpg)